 The Program's stewardship of the environment does not end when a facility ceases operations.
 For example, the Program has successfully released three former shipyards for unrestricted future use with respect to Program radioactivity: Ingalls Shipbuilding's radiological facilities in Pascagoula, Mississippi (1982), and the Charleston and Mare Island Naval Shipyards in South Carolina and California (1996).
-These facilities' unrestricted releases from Program radiological controls were independently verified and agreed with by the respective States and the EPA.
+The respective States and the EPA independently verified and agreed with these facilities' unrestricted releases from Program radiological controls.
 The successful inactivation and closure of these radiological facilities demonstrates that the stringent control exercised by the Program since its inception has been successful in protecting human health and the environment.